reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 3. Do not perform heavy operations inside custom appenders
 4. Use the appropriate log level, for example, ERROR for exceptions, INFO for important events in the application, etc.
-5. Do not use the log for audit
+5. Do not use the log for auditing functions.

 ## Conclusion